Omens (3OH!3 album): Critical reception

 Upon its release, Omens received mixed reviews.
 At Metacritic, which assigns a weighted average out of 100 from ratings and reviews from mainstream critics, the album received an average of 55, indicating "mixed or average reviews", based on 4 reviews.
+Matt Collar of AllMusic said of the album "when 3OH!3 stick to the anthemic, glorification/satirization of their own lifestyle, the good certainly outweighs the bad on Omens."
 Jon Caramanica of The New York Times described the album "clangorous", while highlighting the album's "puerile" material.
+Caroline Feeney of Vox stated, "Overall, the album has a cohesive flow."
 In a negative review, Nick Catucci of Rolling Stone claims that the album contains "stale references", while highlighting the song "Two Girlfriends", in which Catucci claimed the song "took its inspiration from the Beastie Boys".
+Alternative Press remarked, "Sometimes it works, other times it just sounds bitter and gratuitous."